Khiam

-Al-Khiyam (الخيام; sometimes spelled Khiam) is a large town and municipality in the Nabatieh Governorate of Southern Lebanon.
+Khiam (الخيام) is a municipality in Nabatieh Governorate, Lebanon.
+Parts of Khiam are currently occupied by Israel as part of their occupation of southern Lebanon.

 Etymology

 According to Edward Henry Palmer, the name means tents.

-Haifa Nassar, a Khiyam-based journalist, cites sources that confirm this.
-Muhammad Qubaisi, author of a book on South Lebanon, writes that according to the Torah, Jacob moved his family and livestock to the plain of Al-Khiam, where he lived in tents.
+Haifa Nassar, a Khiam-based journalist, cites sources that confirm this.
+Muhammad Qubawasi, author of a book on South Lebanon, writes that according to the Torah, Jacob moved his family and livestock to the plain of Khiam, where he lived in tents.

 Location

-Al-Khiyam is situated approximately 100 km south from the capital city of Beirut and 35 km south-east from the city of Nabatieh.
+Khiam is situated approximately 100 km south from the capital city of Beirut and 35 km south-east from the city of Nabatieh.
 The border with Israel is 5 km to the south.
 Khiam lies at a height of 800 m above sea level.

 History

 Ottoman period

-In 1596, the village of Hiyam was an Ottoman nahiya (subdistrict) of Tibnin under the liwa' (district) of Safad, with a population of 111 Muslim households and 7 bachelors.
+In the 1596 Ottoman tax records, the village of Hiyam was located in the nahiya (subdistrict) of Tibnin under the liwa' (district) of Safad, with a population of 111 Muslim households and 7 bachelors.
 The villagers paid a tax on wheat, barley, olive trees, vineyards, goats and beehives, in addition to "occasional revenues"; a total of 6,914 akçe.

 In 1838, Eli Smith writes about el-Khiyam, a Metawileh, "Greek" Christian and Maronite village in Merj 'Ayun'.

 In 1875, Victor Guérin visited: "El Khiam contains two quarters: the one on the south, with a population of 700 Metawileh, and the other on the north, with 600 Christians, divided into Maronites, Greek-Orthodox, and Greek-Catholics, with some Protestants, who have founded a chapel and a school."

 In 1881, the PEF's Survey of Western Palestine (SWP) described it as: "A village, northeast of the Merj Ayun, built of stone, containing about 300 Christians and 200 Druze.
 It contains a white round Moslem holy place and a modern church.
-It is situated on a low ridge, surrounded by figs, olives, and arable.
-The water supply is from three rock-cut cisterns, one birket, and the good spring of 'Ain ed Derdarah."
+It was situated on a low ridge, surrounded by figs, olives, and arable.
+The water supply was from three rock-cut cisterns, one birket, and the good spring of 'Ain ed Derdarah."

 French mandate period

-The municipality of Al-Khiyam was established in 1928 during the French Mandate.The first municipal council, led by Haj Mohammad Haj Hussein Abdullah, was dissolved in 1931.
+The municipality of Khiam was established in 1928 during the French Mandate.
+The first municipal council, led by Haj Mohammad Haj Hussein Abdullah, was dissolved in 1931.

 In 1935, Haj Ali Afandi Haj Ibrahim Abdullah was elected mayor.
 In 1937, he stepped down after being appointed to the Lebanese parliament.